-After years of long rehearsals, memorizing too many lines to count, studying the likes of Stanislavsky, Hagen, and Shakespeare (to name a few), creating lifelong friendships and collaboration partners, and perhaps even acting in or writing a thesis, you’re about to graduate with an acting degree.
+After years of long rehearsals, memorizing too many lines to count, studying the likes of Stanislavsky, Hagen, and Shakespeare, creating lifelong friendships and collaboration partners, and perhaps even acting in or writing a thesis, you’re about to graduate with an acting degree.
 Congratulations!
 But now what?

 Before you freak about the prospect of being thrust out into the “real world” without a helping hand, here’s a step-by-step guide to inform the way you navigate this exciting but also overwhelming time in your career.

 One year before you’re set to graduate, be sure that you’re on track with all of the correct classes and credits you need to finish on time.
 If you don’t already have built-in meetings with your advisors, reach out to them before the end of your penultimate year and ask for a meeting to review where you stand.
 It isn’t unheard of to find an overlooked requirement that could push back your graduation, and you definitely don't want to be in that situation if it can be avoided.
 Also, be sure to get their opinion on elective courses you want to take in your final year and/or possible thesis topics.

 Here are a few questions you should be considering: